-Examining the thinking of artists as citizens and change-makers, this series of commissioned opinion pieces features provocative reactions to the headlines by contributors including James Bridle, Liz Deschenes, Dread Scott, Metahaven, Ana Tijoux, and others.
+Examining the thinking of artists as citizens and change-makers, this series of commissioned opinion pieces features provocative reactions to the headlines by contributors including James Bridle, Dread Scott, Sam Durant, Ana Tijoux, Ron Athey, and others.
 Taking inspiration from artistic and political leafletting throughout history, each op-ed is also available as a print-on-demand pamphlet.
 As with any forum for urgent conversation, the views reflected here are those of the artists and do not necessarily represent those of the Walker Art Center.

 In This Series